MaximeNP6/CookBook/cookbook/Csharp/createActions/README.md

 createMailAction
 --

-This code create a mail action (a pre-created message).
-It test the message and finaly valid it.
+This code creates a mail action (a pre-created message).
+It test the message and finally valid it.
 To use this code you must import the JSON.NET library.

 createSmsAction
 --

-This code create a Sms action (a pre-created message).
+This code creates a Sms action (a pre-created message).
 To use this code you must import the JSON.NET library.

 createMailCampaignActionAction
 --

-This code create a mail campaign action.
-It test the campagn and finaly valid it.
+This code creates a mail campaign action.
+It test the campaign and finally valid it.
 To use this code you must import the JSON.NET library.

 createSmsCampaignAction
 --

-This code create a Sms campaign action.
+This code creates a Sms campaign action.
 To use this code you must import the JSON.NET library.

 JSON.NET librairy